pius/ooh-auth/doc/securing.markdown

-Properly securing an application using MerbAuthSliceFullfat
+Properly securing an application using OohAuth
 ===========================================================

 * Controller macros